KristinEliseLee/user-list-hobbies-edit/README.md

 ### Personal notes

 I used the project to try out a different style of organization, with most files having 1 default export instead of grouping similar functions on the same file.

+I tried to focus on reuseability - the BasicTable and UnorderedList components being for general use.

 # Create React App Generic Readme Below